mohamed-afk420/Engineering_4_Notebook/README.md

     g_led.value = True

 ### Reflection
 Actually a pretty difficult assigmnet, I got mixed up in all the other ones but this one made the most sense.
-I finished the assigment but the red led won't blink.
 ## Raspberry_Pi_Assignment_Template

 ### Assignment Description